Jump to:

 Gaps in the Evidence-Based Knowledge

-There are many knowledge gaps in the etiology of musculoskeletal complications and gestational diabetes.
+There are many knowledge gaps in the etiology of spine and musculoskeletal disorders and complications of pregnancy.
 They are the result of a complex combination of several hormonal changes and shifts in multiple endocrine axes.
-A single hormone, such as relaxin, has not been found to independently cause specific complications, such as pelvic girdle pain.
-Further research is needed to clarify etiologies of complications to develop targeted treatments.
+A single hormone, such as relaxin, has not been found to independently cause specific complications, such as pelvic girdle pain.16 Further research is needed to clarify etiologies of complications to develop targeted treatments.

 References